 b.
 Coordinate with NSIR to maintain a separate distribution list for security-related PNs in the Outlook Global Address Book under PN_Distribution_Security.

+c.
+Review each PN against the criteria contained in Management Directive 8.1, "Abnormal Occurrence Reporting Procedure," and take the prescribed actions.

-05. Office of the Chief Information Officer (OCIO)
+05.04 Office of the Chief Information Officer (OCIO)

 a.
-Publish each PN to the NRC public website..
+Publish each publicly available PN to the NRC public website.

 b.
 Provide IOEB with access to edit the PN_Distribution and PN_Distribution_Security lists in the Outlook Global Address Book.